iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## Conditional evaluation

 In any case, when using `if` *only* the appropriate expression is evaluated.
-So the following is not an error:
+For example, the following code does not yield an error:

 ~~~ {.clojure}
 (if true